 The right to be a candidate in a federal election is laid down in the Canadian Charter of Rights and Freedoms, with the associated procedures and responsibilities specified in the Canada Elections Act.
 There are virtually no restrictions on becoming a candidate for election.
 Almost all Canadian citizens 18 years old or over can present themselves as candidates for federal elections.
-Exceptions include members of provincial or territorial legislatures, certain judges, election officers, persons who were candidates in a previous election but who did not conform to the expense-reporting rules, and persons imprisoned in a correctional institution.
+Exceptions include members of provincial or territorial legislatures, certain judges, election officers, people who were candidates in a previous election but who did not conform to the expense-reporting rules, and persons imprisoned in a correctional institution.
 There is no cost to being a candidate in a federal election.
 A CAD 1,000 deposit is required, but this is reimbursed if the candidate's official agent submits the electoral campaign return after the election within the prescribed time.
-Administrative procedures are not onerous (a nomination form is required containing signatures by either 50 or 100 persons residing in the constituency in which the candidate wants to run, with the number depending on the electoral district's population).
+Administrative procedures are not onerous (a nomination form is required containing signatures by either 50 or 100 people residing in the constituency in which the candidate wants to run, with the number depending on the electoral district's population).

 Electoral registration procedures are fair and transparent.
 To establish a political party, three citizens aged 18 or over need to submit the new party's statutes to authorities, backed by 1,000 signatures.
-The 1991 law on political parties and movements establishes conditions to exclude parties that lack democratically elected organs, that break the law, that aim to remove the democratic foundations of the state or take power for itself, that restrict the freedoms of other parties, or that threaten morality and public order.
-Calls to ban the Communist party have not faded, but no legal steps have been taken and there is no consensus that such steps are necessary.
-As of November 2016, there were 215 active political parties and political movements.
+The 1991 law on political parties and movements establishes conditions to exclude parties lacking democratically elected organs or that aim to remove the democratic foundations of the state, restrict the freedoms of other parties, or threaten morality and public order.
+Calls to ban the Communist party have not faded, but no legal steps have been taken and there is no consensus that such measures are necessary.
+As of November 2017, there were 211 active political parties and political movements.
+Candidate lists of 31 political parties and movements were registered for the parliamentary elections in October 2017.
+Since 2012, the president of the Czech Republic is elected by citizens in a direct election.
+Any citizen with the right to vote who has reached 40 years of age is eligible to stand in the election for a maximum of two consecutive five-year terms.